ekan07/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. 6-firstdirectory file: creates a directory named my_first_directory in the /tmp/ directory.
 8. 7-movethatfile file: Move the file betty from /tmp/ to /tmp/my_first_directory.
 9. 8-firstdelete file: Delete the file betty
+10. 9-firstdirdeletion file: Delete the directory my_first_directory that is in the /tmp directory